mcraig-ibme/visdex/README.md

 It is recommended to use Python 3.7 or higher.

-Clone the repository to `$DASHBOARD_HOME`, and install the dependencies from `requirements.txt`.
+Clone the repository to `$DASHBOARD_HOME`.
-It is _strongly recommended_ to use a virtual environment.
+It is _strongly recommended_ to use a virtual environment before installing.
 ```
 python3 -m venv venv
 source venv/bin/activate
-pip install -e .
+pip install -e $DASHBOARD_HOME
 ```
 On Windows: First make sure python 3 is installed and in your path
 ```
 python -m venv venv
 venv\Scripts\activate.bat
-pip install -e .
+pip install -e $DASHBOARD_HOME
 ```
 Run with
 ```